holoviz/panel/doc/about.rst

 About
 =====

 Panel is completely open source, available under a BSD license freely for both commercial and non-commercial use.
+Panel was originally developed with the support of `Anaconda Inc. <https://anaconda.com>`_, and is now maintained by Anaconda developers and community contributors.

 Panel is part of the `HoloViz <https://holoviz.org>`_ family of tools.
 The `holoviz.org <https://holoviz.org>`_ website shows how to use Panel together with other libraries to solve complex problems, with detailed tutorials and examples.
-You can see a variety of projects using Panel at
-`examples.pyviz.org <https://examples.pyviz.org>`_, and you can compare Panel to other available tools at `pyviz.org <https://pyviz.org>`_.
+You can see a variety of projects using Panel at `examples.pyviz.org <https://examples.pyviz.org>`_, and you can compare Panel to other available tools at `pyviz.org <https://pyviz.org>`_.

 If you have any questions or usage issues visit the `Panel Discourse <https://discourse.holoviz.org/c/panel/`_ site.
 If you are interested in contributing to Panel development to help address some of the `open issues <https://github.com/holoviz/panel/issues>`_, see our `developer instructions <https://pyviz-dev.github.io/panel/developer_guide/index.html>`_ to set up your development environment.